 A content management application (CMA) – is often the part that allows you to essentially add, edit, and manage content on your website.

 A content delivery application (CDA) – this is the backend, a behind-the-scenes methodology that takes the content you input among the CMA, stores it properly, and makes it visible to users that use your website.

 Together, the 2 systems build it straightforward to keep up your website.

 Examples of popular Content Management Systems:

-Note that once we mention “WordPress”, we’re not talking regarding WordPress.com.
-Instead, we’re centered on WordPress.org, that is that the website wherever the particular open-source text file WordPress content management system is held on.
+Note that once we mention “WordPress”, we’re not talking about WordPress.com.
+Instead, we’re centred on WordPress.org, that is that the website wherever the particular open-source text file WordPress content management system is held on.

 Beyond the self-hosted WordPress code, different well-liked content management systems include: